browserengineering/book/book/scheduling-and-threading.md

         run_a_task_from_a_task_queue()
     run_rendering_pipeline()
 ```

+The way the loop is written implies that the rendering pipeline is its own task.
-This is "ideal" because separating rendering into its own task will allow us
+And it's "ideal" because separating rendering into its own task will allow us
 to optimize it and spread it across multiple threads.^[Here
 `run_rendering_pipeline` is made to look like it's all on the main event loop,
 but all the parts of it that are after layout are invisible to web page
 authors, so we'll be able to optimize them later on into a second event loop
 on another thread.]

-This loop implies that the rendering pipeline is its own task.
-But right now,
-the rendering pipeline in our browser is not a task at all---it's hidden in
+But right now, the rendering pipeline in our browser is not a task at
-various subroutines of other tasks in the event loop.
+all---it's hidden in various subroutines of other tasks in the event loop.

 ``` {.python expected=False}
 # This is what our browser currently does.